- Program Areas

 Mike Miller | Resodyn Corporation

-The objective of this project is to develop a manufacturing process enabled by the new Continuous Acoustic Mixer (CAM) integrated with existing ResonantAcoustic® Mixing (RAM) technology to reduce the waste stream and improve worker safety when processing rocket propellants, explosives, and pyrotechnic formulations for Department of Defense (DoD) munitions.
+The technology and equipment developed in this project addresses the substantial waste stream associated with the annual manufacture of millions of pounds of energetic materials for Department of Defense (DoD) use.
+The objective of this project was to develop a manufacturing process enabled by a Continuous Acoustic Mixer (CAM) using technology that reduces the waste stream and improves worker safety when processing rocket propellants, explosives and pyrotechnic formulations for DoD munitions.

 A prototype CAM device was redesigned to improve Clean-In-Place (CIP) capabilities (referred to as the CAM-CIP) based on ResonantAcoustic® Mixing (RAM) technology that was repeatedly demonstrated to be the superior mixing technology for processing energetic materials.
 The CAM-CIP realized these same advantages while enabling continuous manufacturing of energetic material using a RAM environment.
 The CAM-CIP was also designed to allow for temperature control of the mixed material and rated for mixing energetic material.

 A surrogate energetic formulation was developed by Naval Air Warfare Center Weapons Division (NAWCWD) China Lake to simulate the viscosity and density of a standard plastic-bonded explosive (PBX) used by the US Navy.
 The surrogate formulation was also developed with water insoluble materials to accurately reflect the PBX material behavior during a CIP process.